 AAAS 158X The Key to Making It?
 Educational Progress and Barriers Among Black Americans

 Psy 15 Social Psychology (may count for intro credit if taken for letter grade)

 3. If you have confidence that you are going to concentrate in sociology you can consider taking one of the following core courses that are required for concentrators:

 Sociology 97: Social Theory (offered fall and spring)

-Sociology 128: Models of Social Science Research (offered fall only)
+Sociology 128: Models of Social Science Research (offered spring only)

 Sociology is the study of society, of the social frameworks within which we live our lives.
 It is a study of social life at every level, from two-person relationships to the rise and fall of nations and civilizations.
 More than any other discipline it is a meeting place of the social sciences, combining its own ideas and methods with insights from history, anthropology, economics, political science, and psychology in an extended examination of the ways societies work--or fail to work.